-The term body describes one of the essential characteristics of a wine.
-It refers to the feeling that the wine creates on the palate, especially regarding its weight and viscosity.
+The term wine body refers to the feeling that wine creates on the palate, especially regarding its viscosity, its alcohol content, and the amount of sugar.
 Wines can have a light, medium, or full body.

 What Makes a Wine Light-Bodied or Full-Bodied?

 Numerous factors determine wine body.
 Its viscosity is the most important among them.
 Wines with a light body have a low viscosity, comparable to water.
 In contrast, full-bodied wines have a high viscosity like syrup.

 The second crucial factor is the alcohol content.
 Light-bodied wines typically are significantly lower in alcohol than full-bodied wines.